Kdavtyan21/SQL-project/README.md

 ## Challenges

-Biggest challanges were working with a database that has a lot of data missing (NULL) or data that didn't make sense at the beggining, for example every revenue or product cost/purchase number was multiplied by a million so I had to divide it by a million with every query.
+Biggest challanges were working with a database that has a lot of data missing (NULL) or data that didn't make sense at the begining, for example every revenue or product cost/purchase number was multiplied by a million so I had to divide it by a million with every query.

 ## Future Goals